IHasPeks/peks-announcer/README.md

 ## Create Sound Packs

-The program comes bundled with a sound pack.
-If you want to create your own you will need to place them in `~/.config/lol-announcer/sounds/your_sound_pack` on linux, and on windows in `%APPDATA\lol-announcer\sounds\your_sound_pack`.
+The program comes bundled with a few sound packs.
+If you want to create your own. you can use the creation tools in the app to generate a pack structure with everything you need. if you prefer to do this manually. read on.

+Sound Packs need to be placed in the following folders. these change depending on your platform of choice.
+Linux: `~/.config/lol-announcer/sounds/your_sound_pack`
+Windows: `%APPDATA\lol-announcer\sounds\your_sound_pack`.

+All sounds in a soundpack should be processed. there is an option in app to do this for you.
 Each sound pack should contain a config.json with the following data.
 ```json
 {